 The Large Oak Minecraft House is one of the most impressive entries we have on this list.
 It’s definitely not called large for nothing as it uses a 31 by 31 initial foundation to be built upon.
 However, the favorable part about this build is that it can be constructed in Survival Mode, only if you’re willing to walk the extra mile though.

-You’ll require about 812 Oak Logs, 692 Oak Planks, 680 Oak Fences, and a good number of any light source that you can get your hands on easily.
+A good number of light sources will also be required.
 It’s advised to use Beacons for this purpose, but Glowstones will also do just fine.
 As far as the most sturdy Minecraft house ideas go, you cannot sleep on the Large Oak Minecraft House.

 Plain Minecraft House